icedream/the-steamdeck-experience/README.md

 Gaming mode.
 Its codename seems to be "Holo", though a lot of software customizations and the repository itself carry the "Jupiter" codename instead.

+On first bootup, SteamOS 3 will initialize a bunch of stuff: It will populate the /var partition and resize the /home partition to fill the rest of the disk space.
+This process happens both on the actual SteamOS installation as well as on the recovery installation on a USB key and can take several minutes, depending on the storage medium.

+Throughout the whole bootup process SteamOS will not show any further indications until it reaches the stage where the Steam client boots up.

 ### USB disk performance

-After initially flashing the recovery image on a USB disk and booting it up, it may take several minutes or even beyond 10 to boot.
-It entirely depends on the USB disk's performance since the recovery image will try to expand a pre-existing /home partition and initialize a lot of files in the /var partition right on the disk.
-Even after it is done with that it may still perform poorly due to a lot of system logs being written.
+Even after SteamOS is done with initialization, it may still perform poorly on a USB key due to a lot of system logs being written.
 If you tinker around with the recovery image make sure that you have the system partition set read-only (`steamos-readonly enable`), otherwise expect continuous slow downs.